CASA Thrift Boutique Recognized as a Highest Rated Business

 Focus on Safety:

 Let the person know that you are concerned for their safety.
 Help them to think about a plan of action should violence occur again and particularly if they are trying to end the relationship.
-Ending the relationship can be dangerous time in domestic relationships.
+Ending the relationship can be a dangerous time in domestic relationships.
 Some studies indicate that leaving increases the chances of being killed by 75%.
 Help the person identify risks and ways to reduce them.
 Information on developing a safety plan can be found here: www.casa-stpete.org/get-help/

 Offer a Code Word: